plainionist/Plainion/src/Foundation/Plainion.Core/Plainion.Core.md

 Copies the given file to the given directory or target file.
 Returns an instance pointing to the new target file.

 ## IO.IFileSystem
-Abstraction interface to file system IO.
+Abstraction interface to filesystem IO.

 ## IO.MemoryFS.FileSystemImpl
 Wrapper around real file system IO.